 Crisis protection is not part of your readiness score — it is the shield that protects your readiness score.
 The THREATS framework exists as a standalone seven-category system with four response protocols, because the fastest way to destroy two years of preparation is to have no plan for the moment something goes wrong.

 Buyers expect things to go wrong.
 They may own your business from halfway across the country.
 They will ask: walk us through your contingency plan for key people leaving.
 Walk us through your client concentration response.
 Walk us through your financial disruption protocol.
-If the answer is “I have never heard of that” or “I will figure it out” — you may end up with dings and dents, or the due diligence conversation quietly ends.
-Nobody has the moral courage to tell you.
-The deal just fizzles out.
+If the answer is “I have never heard of that” or “I will figure it out” — the deal just fizzles out.